christianwgd/django-bootstrap5-dark-mode-switch/README.md

 `pip install django-bootstrap5-dark-mode-switch` to install the package on your machine or in your virtual environment.

+**!!
+As long as this package isn't available from pypi you can install it using `pip install git+https://github.com/christianwgd/django-bootstrap5-dark-mode-switch.git` !**!

 ## Getting Started

 You need to have [django-bootstrap5](https://django-bootstrap5.readthedocs.io/en/latest/) >= 24.2 installed.